31. Glossary

 - action

-In the Sublime Text package/plug-in context, and action is a Command that gets executed to do something within Sublime Text.
+In the Sublime Text package/plug-in context, an action is a Command that gets executed to do something within Sublime Text.

 - Buffer